ExKcir/Earth2Scripts/English/E2Multitool/readme.md

 # Changelog

+#### V33.1:
+- Added profit/loss calculation for "stake data" function
+- Added changelog link
+- Github link and changelog link now open in a new browser tab

 #### V33.0:
 - Fixed "Jewel counter" function (Was broken because of a API change) <br>
 - Fixed "Stake data" function (Was broken because of a API change)